 This result illustrates the three major advantages that the application of the differential principle provides:

-i) A linearization of the characteristic line—the result in equation 2.28 is directly proportional to Δxe and features a constant inclination.
+i) A linearization of the characteristic line—the result in Eqn.
+2.28 is directly proportional to Δxe and features a constant inclination.

 ii) The second order terms compensate each other, and the influences of the disturbance variables cancel each other out due to the calculation of the difference.

 iii) The sensitivity of the resulting characteristic line is double the sensitivity of a single sensor, leading to a steeper characteristic line and a higher precision of the measurement.
 This fundamental principle can be applied for many different sensors to linearize their characteristic functions.
-One example is illustrated in figure 2.8—an inductive sensor setup that is used to measure the distance s.
+One example is illustrated in Figure 2.8—an inductive sensor setup used to measure the distance s.
 It contains two coils, each with an iron core.
-However, both cores are not closed, and the magnetic field goes through an anchor, whose position can be measured with the setup as the distance s determines to which degree an open or closed iron core is present, which significantly influences the inductivity of each sensor.
-Due to the imaged alignment, the distance s to one iron core automatically increases as the distance to the other decreases—a differential principle is implemented (Schrüfer et al., 2018, p.
+However, both cores are open, and the magnetic field goes through an anchor, whose position can be measured with the setup, as the distance s determines to what degree an open or closed iron core is present, which significantly influences the inductivity of each sensor.
+Due to the alignment shown, the distance s to one iron core automatically increases as the distance to the other decreases—a differential principle is implemented (Schrüfer et al., 2018, p.
 246).
-Typically, the inductivity features a very non-linear characteristic line when it is imaged as a function of the distance s—with the differential principle, however, a linearization of the function is possible.
+Typically, the inductivity features a very non-linear characteristic line when it is expressed as a function of the distance s; with the differential principle, however, a linearization of the function is possible.

-Figure 2.8: Example for the differential principle – setup of an inductive sensor
+Figure 2.8: Example of the differential principle – setup of an inductive sensor